Skip to content

 c

-fseek moves the position pointer, and ftell queries the current position.
-A practical pattern is to get the file size:
+fseek moves the position pointer, ftell queries the current position.
+A useful pattern is to get the file size:

 c